devilking15292/IMDB_Api_python/README.md

 		which returns the data of the requsted movie by IMDB ID as a prameter, data is as follows

+		title - Movie full tile
+		runTime - duration of the movie
+		titleYear - year of the movie title releaseDate - date of the movie
+		gener - gener as an array
-		rating - rating of the movie
+		posterUrl - url of the movie poster rating - rating of the movie
 		summary - summary text
 		director - name of the director